-The ESSE Messenger is the online journal of ESSE (the European Society for the Study of English).
+The ESSE Messenger (ISSN: 2518-3567) is the online publication of ESSE (the European Society for the Study of English).
 Its main purpose is to disseminate information about English Studies in Europe and to foster intellectual and scholarly cooperation and development.
-The Messenger is a forum for academic research in Europe, a forum where ESSE members are invited to share their research and their findings with the academic community of the whole of Europe.
-The Messenger is a publication at the service of the academic community, it is open to those who have something to show and to share with the rest of the community.
+The ESSE Messenger is a forum for academic research in Europe, a forum where ESSE members are invited to share their work and their findings with the academic community of the whole of Europe.
+The ESSE Messenger is a publication at the service of the academic community, it is open to those who have something to show and to share with the rest of the community.

-- Materials such as news, info and notes about current ESSE matters, conference reports, academic events, book announcements or in memoriam articles are published on the Blog of the ESSE Messenger.
-The materials published as Blog posts are also associated with categories – by clicking on them in the Blog menu, you can see the posts associated with them.
-Such contributions are published as soon as they are received.
+Materials such as news, info and notes about current ESSE matters, conference announcements and reports, academic publications and events, book announcements or in memoriam articles are published as they are received on the All Blog Posts page of The Blog platform of The ESSE Messenger website.
+The materials published as blog posts are associated with several categories listed in The Blog menu; if clicked, the specific posts associated with them are displayed.

-- Professional articles, book reviews, guest authors, interviews are published in PDF on the Recent Issues page of the ESSE Messenger website twice a year – in July (the Summer issue) and December (the Winter issue).
-These issues are password protected during the first year after their publication.
-The passwords are sent to the ESSE members via each national association.
+Professional articles, book reviews, literary excerpts from guest authors, interviews are published in PDF issues (downloadable from: Journal > ESSE Messenger > Issues) twice a year – (i) in July (the Summer issue) and (ii) December (the Winter issue).
+These issues are open access.

-All contributions to the ESSE Messenger should observe the Editorial Code and the Stylesheet and should be sent to the Editor at the email address inserted below.
+All contributions to The ESSE Messenger should be original work and observe the Editorial Code and the Stylesheet and should be sent to the Editor at the email address inserted below.
 The opinions expressed by the contributors are their own responsibility.

 Vol. 31-1 Summer 2022